 - Create a social media account for them to post their thoughts (seed the discussion with prompt questions), you could use Facebook, Google+, LinkedIn, or create a hashtag in Twitter, or create a discussion forum in your website, if you can,

-- Create online activities such as games, polls, interactive websites (with animations, simulations, short games, apps),
+- Create online activities such as games for eLearning, polls, interactive websites (with animations, simulations, short games, apps),

 - Post links to short videos related to the subject to be discussed.